 I'm Adam M. Smith, computer scientist, design researcher, and software

-dissertation, tens of thousands have listened to my music, and tens of millions have
+dissertation, many have listened to my music, and many many many have

 played with my